computermadscientist/network_device_discovery/README.md

 $ python discover.py
 ```
 Results will be displayed to the terminal in a color coded table with some nice ascii art.

+*Note*: If using this script inside a VM, try the VM network connection as Bridged (Connected directly to the physical network) and not NAT (Sharing the host's IP address).
+Otherwise some of the discovery methods relying on sockets may not work.